timmliu/load-board/README.md

 1. `yarn`
 1. `yarn start`
 1. Development server should load automatically, if not visit: http://localhost:3000/
+1. Snapshot of DB can be found in `load-board-*-.json`

 ## Process
 1. Read over specs/requirements